3willows/js-hong-kong-sternhalma/readme.md

 # Notes

-- Tests will be really important.
+- Tests are an important missing part of the project.
 The rules are simple, but many refactors add a "jumping over itself" bug, where the piece that is moved is wrongly counted as an available "middle piece" for the purpose of jumping.